• Published April 6, 2024

 Many of us have likely come across the term servant leadership at some point in our careers.
 We may have been encouraged to lead by serving others, or to center the needs of our team before our own.

 The servant leadership model has long been celebrated for helping leaders prioritize their people, and in turn, increase performance and profits for their organizations.
-There are critiques of the model, on the other hand, that suggest servant leadership can be interpreted and practiced in a way that advocates subverting self in favor of others.
+But there are critiques of the model that suggest servant leadership can be interpreted and practiced in a way that advocates subverting self in favor of others.

-Can we garner the benefits of servant leadership and do so in a sustainable way by encouraging leaders to take care of themselves first, in order to serve the team they lead more effectively?
+Can we garner the benefits of servant leadership, and do so in a sustainable way, by encouraging leaders to take care of themselves first, in order to serve the teams they lead more effectively?

 The servant leadership theory, first popularized by Robert Greenleaf’s 1970 piece, “The Servant as Leader,” is often cited as a best practice for creating employee engagement and increasing productivity.

-The 4 primary tenets of servant leadership include:
+The 4 primary tenets of the servant leadership model include:

 1. Sharing power;